Today, I have something really incredible to share…

 56. Sun Screen

-Get one with an SPF30, like this one, to protect you for longer periods of time.
+Get one with an SPF30, like this one.

 Higher SPFs are just a marketing ploy.

-You’ll need basic sanitation when on the run.
+You’ll only get basic sanitation when on the run.

 57. TP | Moist Towelettes

-Add a small roll of toilet paper for doing your buisness.
+Add a small roll of toilet paper for doing your business.

 And add a bunch of these shower wipes.